- COLLEGE REQUIREMENTS

 As noted in the College Degree Requirements section, all course work for the major must be taken for a grade.

-Actuarial science majors must take MATH 106 Calculus I, MATH 107 Calculus II, and MATH 208 Calculus III, as well as CSCE 101 Fundamentals of Computer Science & CSCE 101L Fundamentals of Computing Laboratory.
-These hours have been built into the College Degree Requirements as part of the Non-Business Requirements (NBR).
+Actuarial science majors must take MATH 106 Calculus I, MATH 107 Calculus II, and MATH 208 Calculus III, as well as either CSCE 101 Fundamentals of Computer Science & CSCE 101L Fundamentals of Computing Laboratory or CSCE 155 Computer Science I. These hours have been built into the College Degree Requirements as part of the Non-Business Requirements (NBR).

 ACTS 399 Independent Study may not count toward the major or minor in actuarial science.